HuangJi/howhoworg/README.md

 Schema, classes and its method we use in database would be here.
 About the MongoDB driver, our choice was [Mongo Native Driver](http://mongodb.github.io/node-mongodb-native/2.0/api/index.html) but [Mongoose](http://mongoosejs.com).
 Performance, flexibility, and learning cure are matter, here is the reason.
 For more, you could check this [comparison](http://voidcanvas.com/mongoose-vs-mongodb-native/) and feel free to propose question if you have any better idea.

 ### views & public
 *.ejs files and web page static files.
-And [our API docs](http://howfintech.com/api/docs) are using open source api docs generator, called [slate](https://github.com/lord/slate).
+[Our API docs](http://howfintech.com/api/docs) are using open source api docs generator, called [slate](https://github.com/lord/slate).
+Slate could helps you create beautiful, intelligent, responsive API documentation in several minutes.

 ### routes
 Web page routing and RESTFUL API stuff, including database connecting, data handling, and request authorization.
-You can click [here](http://howfintech.com/api/docs) to check out API Docs.
+Web framework we use is [Express](http://expressjs.com), with a myriad of HTTP utility methods and middleware at our disposal, creating a robust API is quick and easy.
+You can click [here](http://howfintech.com/api/docs) to check our API Docs now.

 ### daemon
 Howhoworg has several updaters running constantly, and update market data to database everyday morning.
 Our database is located at East Asia, using [ScaleGrid](https://scalegrid.io), database as a service.
 You're able to look more detail in [scalegirdMongo.js](https://github.com/HowFintech/howhoworg/blob/master/daemon/scalegridMongo.js)